ChHarding/Google-Books-API-Textbook-Search_amandahallman/README.md

 ## Running the Application:

-  To access the Flask application, go to the root folder (cd), and either: run it through an IDE, right click `main.py` and select Open with - Python Launcher.app, or via command line interface (CLI):
+  To access the Flask application, go to the root folder (cd), and either: run it through an IDE, right click `main.py` and select Open with - Python Launcher.app, or via command line interface (CLI).

+  To access the application via CLI, follow the instructions below:

-  1. To open a command line, select Terminal in the menu bar, then 'New Terminal'.
+  1. Open a command line via 'Terminal' in the menu bar, then 'New Terminal'

   2. Type `python3 main.py` and press enter to start the application.